 Never use your mouth or teeth to open bottles or cans or even to cut sellotape for wrapping those Christmas gifts – however tempting a shortcut it might be.
 Replacing teeth can cost far more time, money and effort than an extra few seconds to use a bottle opener or scissors.

 Remember it’s not just about food!
 Drinks can be an equal culprit to teeth problems and the average person does push the boat out at this time of year.
 Whilst water and milk are best you aren’t exactly going to look great at the party.
 Champagne and gin / tonic are said to be some of the best alcoholic drinks around if you are concerned about your teeth.

-Whatever you are doing, we hope you have a ‘fangtastic’ Christmas and New Year on behalf of all the team at Tamworth Dental & Implant Clinic.
+Whatever you are doing, we hope you have a ‘fangtastic’ Christmas and New Year on behalf of all the team at Ascent Dental Care Tamworth.